pyocd/pyOCD/README.md

 API to enable low-level target control.
 A common use for the Python API is to run and control CI tests.

-Upwards of 70 popular MCUs are supported built-in.
-In addition, through the use of CMSIS-Packs, [nearly every Cortex-M device](https://www.keil.com/dd2/pack/) on the market is supported.
+Support for more than 70 popular MCUs is built-in.
+In addition, through the use of CMSIS Device Family Packs, [nearly every Cortex-M device](https://www.keil.com/dd2/pack/) on the market is supported.

 The `pyocd` command line tool gives you total control over your device with these subcommands: